 Clause 19 of the Code of Academic Ethics of Vilnius University indicates the signs of plagiarism: a work is considered unfairly prepared (plagiarism) if the thoughts of another author are copied/rewritted, without quoting them and without indicating the source, another author's text is paraphrased in the student's own words or research conducted by another author is used without reference to the source (VU Code of Academic Ethics, 2018).
-A thesis is considered plagiarised if the total number of overlaps with other works in the verification system is 15% or more, and with one source - 5% or more, excluding overlaps that are not considered plagiarised (list of references, proper references to sources, citations, general knowledge, etc.) (Dikčius, Kasnauskienė, 2019).
-It is recommended to avoid self-plagiarism when one's own work or part of it is used without indicating the original source.
+A thesis (project) is considered plagiarised if the total number of overlaps with other authors' works in the verification system is 15% or more, excluding overlaps that are not considered plagiarised (Juodkaitė-Granskienė, G. (2017).

 Fraud by providing incorrect data, calculations or references to non-existent sources is not allowed.

 The APA (American Psychological Association) citation style shall be used.
 When quoting or paraphrasing the thoughts of another author, reference to the literature source included in the list of literature is necessary.
 For citation, it is recommended to use the following tools: Mendeley, RefWorks, Zotero.
+The use of Artificial Intelligence (AI) tools in final theses project is regulated by the VU BS Guidelines for the Use of Artificial Intelligence in Academic Theses.

 The citation of the text is given in the text (or in a table, figure, footnote or annex) and it indicates the author of the cited work and the date of publication of the source.
 The name of the cited author (s) may be given at the end of the sentence "...
 (Peterson, 2019)" or inserted in the text "Peterson (2019) claims...".
 If a work by two authors is cited, the names of both authors are indicated at the end of the sentence "(Peterson and Johnson, 2019)" or inserted in the text "Peterson and Johnson (2019) states.....".
-When quoting a work prepared by three or more authors, the name of the first author is indicated and "et al." is added: (Peterson et al., 2019) or "Peterson et al. (2019) state.....".
+When quoting a work prepared by three or more authors, the name of the first author is indicated and "et al." is added: (Peterson et al., 2019) or "Peterson et al. (2019) state....".